 - Cal King – 72″ x 84″

-Regardless of which mattress pad you purchase, here are some tips to help you get the most out of it.
-While a mattress pad isn’t super delicate like a down pillow or comforter, and is essentially hassle-free, it doesn’t hurt to use one correctly.
+Regardless of which mattress pad you choose, here are some tips to help you get the most out of it.
+While a mattress pad isn’t super delicate like a down pillow or comforter, it doesn’t hurt to use one correctly.

 If you’re using a feather bed, put it underneath the mattress pad, and then cover both with your fitted sheet.
 It might be tempting to get lazy and forego the sheet, especially on pads with a high thread count, but don’t skip the fitted sheet.

 If you do, you’ll end up washing your pad weekly, and shorten its lifespan.